antor44/livestream_video/README.md

 ```

 ### 3. macOS Version Compatibility Notes
-`playlist4whisper` has been successfully tested on macOS Ventura (Intel). macOS versions for Mx or ARM should work without issues, and older versions like Big Sur with some extra adjustments.
+`playlist4whisper` has been successfully tested on macOS versions for Mx or ARM without issues, on macOS Ventura (Intel), and also an older version of playlist4whisper/livestream.sg (successful version 2.60) on very old versions like Big Sur (although it requires some extra adjustments).

 > [!WARNING]
-> Homebrew has introduced significant changes in recent versions.
-Depending on how Python was installed or updated, you may need to adjust your system settings to detect the new Python version.
+> For older versions of macOS, Homebrew has introduced significant changes in its recent versions.
+Depending on how Python was installed or updated, you may need to adjust your system settings to detect the new version of Python.
 >
-> For older macOS versions like Big Sur, you may encounter issues when installing Homebrew applications and compiling whisper.cpp.
+> Also, for older macOS versions like Big Sur, you may encounter issues when installing Homebrew applications and compiling whisper.cpp.
 Alternatively, you can install older versions of applications (FFmpeg, VLC, SMPlayer, MPV) from other sources.
 If you trust the source, copy the executable packaged as a `.app` file to the Applications folder and link the path:
 > ```bash
 > ln -s /Applications/[executable].app/Contents/MacOS/[executable] /usr/local/bin/[executable]
 > ```